 Read next: “A Practical Guide to Employee Offboarding”

 If you want your company to hold an advantage over its competitors, you’ll want to improve retention.
-Research shows that high turnover can predict low performance, according to HBR.
-That statistic means that you can predictably outperform the competition if you can maintain a lower turnover rate.
-So how do you lower your turnover rate?
+Research from HBR shows that high turnover can predict low performance, meaning you can predictably outperform the competition if you maintain a lower turnover rate.

 Research shows that 70% of job candidates look to company reviews before they make career decisions.
-The internet isn’t the only way talent could research your company.
-They can also learn what your organization is like from your current employees.
+But the internet isn’t the only way talent could research your company.
+Future employees can also learn what your organization is like from your current employees.

 Make regular knowledge transfer, such as weekly one-on-one’s and skip-level meetings, a part of your employees’ ongoing responsibilities.
 If you neglect these conversations, the exit interview may be the first time you catch that valuable information; by then, it may be too late to remedy it.